Skip to cookie consent Skip to main content

 • Praying silently to prevent a feared event from happening

 People with OCD may experience other obsessions and compulsions as well.
+If you’ve been diagnosed with OCD, your health care provider can help you manage your condition.

 We don't know for sure what causes OCD, but your family history, psychology, environment, and the way your body works could all play a role.
 Personality traits like perfectionism may put a person at risk of developing OCD.
 Stressful life events and psychological trauma may also play a role.